 What is a Community Fellow?

 Honors Community Fellows are student programmers and event planners who help continue building community beyond the first year.
-Most live in the upper division living learning community (located in Brown & Sypherd halls for 21-22) but some live nearby in off-campus housing.
-Most Community Fellows are sophomores like most of the residents in the living learning community.
 Like Munson Fellows, these students will let you know what’s happening in Honors and around campus and will coordinate social events too.
 They are volunteers, so show your appreciation by attending their events!

 First Year Fellows

 What is a First Year Fellow?

 First Year Fellows are Honors students who work with the Munson Fellows to develop community in Louis L. Redding residence hall as well as the Honors first-year community in general.
 We recruit First Year Fellows (FYFs) in the early fall semester and take around 30 students into the program.
 In the fall, FYFs shadow Munson Fellows and learn about programming.
 Through the winter session, FYFs are encouraged to attend leadership workshops and assist with virtual and in-person winter programming.
 In the spring semester, FYFs primarily work in small groups to plan fun events for the entire first-year community for the spring semester of their first year.
-FYFs work in larger groups to plan a Welcome Back Dance, Cupcake Wars, and the spring Coffee House talent show.
+FYFs work in larger groups to plan a First-Year semi formal dance, Cupcake Wars, and a large-scale Coffee House talent show/open mic night.
 These students are dedicated and regularly attend meetings and seek feedback from their peers.
 Being a First Year Fellow is a great way to get connected to Honors!

 If you are interested in any of these Fellows positions, please contact email@example.com.